 Bitcoin took off because there was a lot of anger from younger generations about the way the banks operated.
 With the rising costs of living and not much movement on the increase in salaries, more and more people are looking for alternatives to increase their wealth.

 In fact, as debts increase more and more people are looking at short-term loans.
-Consider Uncle Buck, a short-term loan company that can help to consolidate debts and helps get people back on the right track.
 Whilst a loan isn’t always ideal, compared to Bitcoin, these sites are regulated by the FCA, giving more confidence to those that need access to money without relying on credit cards and overdrafts with high interest.

 In reality, relying on any one form of investment, loan or overdraft won’t make you rich instantly.
 It’s more important to manage your money and budget for your lifestyle.
 Investing in anything, not just cryptocurrency is a long-term game and can take years to master.
 Therefore, looking at Bitcoin as a way of making a quick buck is probably not the right way to go.